Éric Gagné: Pitching style

 Gagné had an assortment of pitches he used as a reliever but his most commonly used were a four-seam fastball in the mid-to-upper 90s and a Vulcan changeup in the mid-80s.
 Gagné also featured a two-seam fastball, a slow curveball, and a rarely used slider.

 Although he was also praised for his "Bugs Bunny curveball," Gagné's changeup was considered his best pitch.
 Sportswriter Dan Habib wrote:

 Most closers depend on one pitch that becomes synonymous with their success: Trevor Hoffman's changeup, Mariano Rivera's cut fastball.
 Gagné thrives on the dizzying oscillation between his changeup and his fastball.
 They have the same release point and the same arm speed.
 The fastball is straight gas ... but the changeup is a devious thing, a bowling ball rolled off a picnic table.
 It travels some 10 mph slower than his fastball, anywhere from 83 to 88 mph, and like a splitter it breaks late and sharp.

 Gagné used this combination of pitches to rack up strikeouts at a very high rate.
 In his Cy Young-winning season of 2003, he had 100 more strikeouts (137) than hits he allowed (37).
 This produced a strikeout-to-hit ratio of 3.7, a single-season record for relief pitchers with 50 innings.
 He also has the highest percentage of swinging strikes as a percent of his total pitches (18.5%) among all pitchers since the 2002 season.
 He also owns the highest percentage of swinging strikes on pitches inside the strike zone.

 Gagné exhibited an emotional presence on the mound: "I like to show my emotion, be real aggressive, and give everything I've got for one-half inning."

 Personal life

-Gagné was previously married to Valerie Hervieux, with whom he shares four children with.
+Gagné was previously married to Valerie Hervieux, with whom he shares four children.
 His father's cousin, Paul Gagné, played several seasons in the NHL.

 On July 31, 2020, Gagné was involved in multiple hit-and-run accidents in Terrebonne, Quebec.
 Police reportedly apprehended him after he fled the scene.